hds-sandbox/AlphaFold_Workshop/README.md

 8. Proceed with the ColabFold workshop, which will guide you through the process of predicting protein structures based on amino acid sequences.

 ## Download `AlphaFold2.ipynb` using terminal
-You can use the `git` command to easily download a Jupyter Notebook from a GitHub repository using the terminal.
+You can use the `git` command to easily download the Jupyter Notebook from this GitHub repository using the terminal.
 Here's a step-by-step guide on how to do this:

 1. **Clone the Repository:**
 Open your terminal and navigate to the directory where you want to store the downloaded repository.
 Use the following command to clone the repository: